Chia-Hsuan-Lee/Spoken-SQuAD/README.md

-# Spoken-SQuAD : A spoken question answering dataset on SQUAD
+# Spoken-SQuAD : A spoken question answering dataset on SQuAD

 This repository contains dataset for the paper:
 > Spoken SQuAD: A Study of Mitigating the Impact of Speech Recognition Errors on Listening Comprehension